International Trade and Investment (NHS Protection) Bill

 Groups Affected

 The primary group affected is the NHS across England, Scotland, Wales, and Northern Ireland.
-The bill aims to protect it from adverse impacts of international treaties.
-The UK government is affected as it will have new duties to perform assessments and secure exemptions.
-Potentially, international trade partners may be affected by the UK’s stricter requirements for trade deals affecting the NHS.
+The bill aims to protect the NHS from potentially detrimental impacts of international trade agreements.
+The UK government is also affected, as it is tasked with fulfilling the duties outlined in the bill.
+International trade partners may be impacted by the requirement for NHS exemptions in trade agreements.

 Powered by nyModel